 Here are several examples of scores:

-A number of properties of an open-source project may be combined in order to describe a more general property of the project.
+A number of properties of an open source project may be combined in order to describe a more general property of the project.

 that assesses security level in the project.

-The rating may then return GOOD
+The rating procedure may then return GOOD

 and BAD